State Supreme Court rules in favor of Conrath being placed on November ballot - NewsBreak

 The Ohio Supreme Court ruled Tuesday that local attorney and businesswoman Tanya Conrath's name should be placed on the Nov.
 8 general election ballot.

-The decision allows Conrath to replace Ohio University student Rhyan Goodman as the Democratic nominee for the Ohio House 94 seat currently occupied by Republican Jay Edwards of Nelsonville.
+The decision allows Conrath to replace Ohio University student Rhyan Goodman as the Democratic nominee for the Ohio House of Representatives District 94 seat now occupied by Republican Jay Edwards of Nelsonville.

 Edwards ran unopposed in the August Republican primary to seek his fourth term in office, while Tuesday's Court decision allows Conrath to vie for the seat.
 The House district is comprised of all of Athens, Meigs and Morgan counties and four townships in Washington County.

 Goodman dropped out of the race about a week after the primary election.
-Conrath was nominated Aug.
-14 by the Athens County Democratic Central Committee as a replacement for Goodman.
+On Aug.
+14, Athens County Democratic Central Committee nominated Conrath as a replacement for Goodman.

 The statement added, "Isn't this the biggest nightmare for Jay Edwards?
 He has become an extremist voting to deny our freedom to make decisions about our bodies, our books, our classrooms, our children and our community standards.
 Jay Edwards is the new Big Brother and brother have you got a wake-up call coming on November 8.”